lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-ACKonerrorSnd title='Sender State Machine for the ACK-on-Error Mode'}

 This is an example only.
-Is is not normative.
+It is not normative.
 The specification in {{ACK-on-Error-sender}} allows for sequences of operations different from the one shown here.